vivienfan/Maps/README.md

 !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/clickingmappoint.png)

-13. The User can also select history at the top right hand corner to see more information on who created the map and what kind of modification that the particular map was made.
+13. The User can also see the history at the top right hand corner to see more information on who created the map and the activity for that particular map.

 !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/history.png)

-14. When, you get back to the lists page, at the right side, the 'example' user can also add a user as a contributor to the list.
-In this example, we are adding bob as a contributor.
+14. Suppose you want to add a contributor but you need to go back to the lists page.
+You can go back to the lists page by clicking "Back to list" page at the top left hand corner and it will direct you to its "lists" page. then 'example' user can also add a contributor to the list at the right pane of the page.
+In this screen shot, we are adding bob as a contributor.

 !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/addContr.png)